 - 17. Financial Resources: Solano Community College District documents its funding base, financial resources, and plans for financial development adequate to support student learning programs and services, improve institutional effectiveness, and to assure financial stability.
+The District closed its Fiscal year 2013-14 with estimated reserves of 9.1%, which is in excess of the 5% minimum established by SCC Board policy and required by the California Community College's Chancellor's Office.
 These excess reserves position the District for state budget shortfalls, minimizing the need to borrow and permitting a thoughtful budget reduction planning process.
 Additionally, funds have been transferred to an irrevocable trust to pay for the costs of medical, dental and vision insurance benefits to eligible retirees.
-Furthermore, in November 2012, the District successfully passed a \$348 bond (referred to as the Measure Q Bond.
-Through Board oversight, the District has adequate reserve levels for contingencies and maintains financial management policies to ensure ongoing financial stability. - 18.
+Furthermore, in November 2012, the District successfully passed a \$348 bond (referred to as the Measure Q Bond) that will not only ensure adequate funding for the construction of new facilities and modernization of existing buildings, but will enhance the potential for innovation in the learning environment (?) - 18.
 Financial Accountability: The Solano Community College District annually undergoes and publicizes an external independent, financial audit firm of all federal, state, grant, and bond funds.
 The report is widely presented to all oversight committees including the SCC Audit Sub-Committee of the Board of Trustees and the Citizen's Bond Oversight Committee; the final audit report is reviewed and accepted by the SCC Governing Board in public sessions.
 For 2012-2013, as in years past, the District continues to receive unmodified audit opinions.
 In addition, the District's financial statements are filed with the California Community College's Chancellor's Office and adhere to Board approved policies and procedures regarding fiscal matters. - 19.
 Institutional Planning and Evaluation: Solano Community College is engaged in the ongoing development and implementation of effective Institutional planning, and provides institutional support to the Office of Institutional Research, Planning, and Effectiveness.
 The College's Mission, Educational Master Plan, Facilities Master Plan, the Strategic Plan, Institutional Learning Outcomes, and Program Reviews link planning initiatives across the Institution, connects these plans to resource allocations, and makes public (SCC website) our various goals and planning documents. - 20.
 Public Information: The Solano Community College Catalog contains pertinent information to assist students.
 It is available in print and on the College website.
 The Catalog provides general information, the education mission, a statement on academic freedom, information on requirements for admissions, student fees, and other financial obligations, degrees and certificates, graduation, and transfer, names and degrees of administrators and faculty, names of Governing Board members, as well as information on major policies affecting students, to include academic regulations, nondiscrimination, acceptance of transfer credits, grievance and complaint procedures, and refund of fees.
 The Catalog is reviewed annually for accuracy and currency and includes publications and/or locations where additional policies may be found.